noctarius/snowcast/README.md

 ### Hazelcast Configuration

+snowcast 2.0 uses a custom service that is automatically registered with Hazelcast on startup.
+To get started with snowcast simply provide the according JAR file in the classpath of the application.
+No additional step's necessary.
+For older snowcast versions see below.

-Hazelcast requires custom services to be configured upfront using either the Configuration API or by utilizing the, XML based, declarative configuration.
+For snowcast 1.0; Hazelcast requires custom services to be configured upfront using either the Configuration API or by utilizing the, XML based, declarative configuration.

 snowcast offers three different ways to register the snowcast service with Hazelcast by providing support for the two already named ones and additionally is equipped with a hack to lazily registers itself as a Hazelcast service on first acquisition.
 This way is not meant to be used in production, the reason will be shown in a bit.

 #### Using the Configuration API

+As of snowcast 2.0 no manual configuration is required anymore.
+This chapter, however, stays for reference of snowcast 1.0.

 The simplest way to configure snowcast is using the Hazelcast Configuration API. snowcast provides the user with a helper class to configure all necessary options.